-28. Are there agreements in place to exchange information with foreign competition authorities?
+29. Are there agreements in place to exchange information with foreign competition authorities?
 Must the authority seek a waiver from the transaction parties to disclose confidential information submitted in their filing?

 CADE has entered into cooperation agreements with the United States' Department of Justice, the European Commission, Argentina, Canada, Chile, China, Colombia, Equator, France, Japan, Korea, Peru, Portugal and Russia.
 These are first-generation agreements and only allow for the exchange of non-confidential information.
-It may however seek waivers from parties to exchange confidential information submitted in the filing with foreign authorities.
+It may, however, seek waivers from parties to exchange confidential information submitted in the filing with foreign authorities.

 CADE sought cooperation with foreign authorities, for example, for the first two merger control agreements executed under Brazil's New Antitrust Law (see Merger Cases No. 08700.006437/2012-13, and 08700.009882/2012-35).
 The two transactions were also submitted to the European Commission.
+CADE has also exchanged information with foreign authorities in cases where there is a common trustee in charge of monitoring the divestment required by CADE to clear the transaction (see Merger Case No. 08700.007621/2014-42).
 Cooperation between CADE and the EC, which was preceded by a waiver given by the merging parties, allowed authorities to discuss remedies in a coordinated manner, resulting in an effective divestiture process.

-29. As a matter of practice, how do the authorities investigate a transaction?
+30. As a matter of practice, how do the authorities investigate a transaction?
 Whom do they consult?
 What weight, based on your experience, does the authority give to the information provided?